DeviesDevelopment/blog/README.md

 If you want to preview how your post will look like, you can start a local server.

- 1. Make sure you have [Hugo CLI](https://gohugo.io/getting-started/installing) installed.
- 2. Update submodules: `git submodule update --init --recursive`
+ 1. Update submodules: `git submodule update --init --recursive`
     - Required since git submodules is used for Hugo themes
- 3. From the repository root, run `hugo server -D`
+ 3. From the repository root, run `./start.sh`
- 4. Visit [http://localhost:1313/blog](http://localhost:1313/blog) in your web browser!
+ 4. Visit [http://localhost:1313](http://localhost:1313) in your web browser!

 ## Spell check